-It is generally not a good idea to include a photo on your warehouse associate resume.
-In most cases, a photo is not necessary and can distract from the content of your resume.
+It is generally not a good idea to include a photo on your warehouse associate’s resume.
+In most cases, a photo is unnecessary and can distract from the content of your resume.

 How To Describe Your Warehouse Experience on Warehouse Assistant Resume

-It is the first section that hiring managers check on a resume.
-Thus, it is important to make sure that it is well-written and highlights your achievements in previous organizations.
+It is the first section that hiring managers check on a resume after seeing the resume summary.
+Thus, it is important to ensure that it is well-written and highlights your achievements in previous organizations.

 There are a few main rules to follow when writing your professional experience: